Perverse schobers, stability conditions and quadratic differentials I: Introduction

+To relate the space of stability conditions with a space of quadratic differentials, we follow the basic strategy of \cite{BS,BMQS}, but in the much more general setting of mixed-angulations and perverse schobers with an arc system kit.

+The first thing to notice is that each quadratic differential $\varphi$ that is generic (i.e.\ without saddle trajectories) gives rise to a mixed-angulation whose edges consist of one member from each 1-parameter family of generic trajectories.
+It follows from the geometry of the horizontal foliation that each simple pole of $\varphi$ gives rise to a 1-gon, a zero of order $m$ gives rise to an $m+2$-gon, and an exponential singularity of the form $e^{z^{-n}}f(z)dz^2$ gives rise to $n$ distinct $\infty$-gons.
+The dual S-graph has as vertices the zeros and simple poles of $\varphi$ and edges the saddle connections which do not cross separating trajectories.
+Conversely, from a mixed-angulation or S-graph together with a choice of complex number in the upper half-plane for each edge one can construct a complex structure and quadratic differential.
+Moreover, the crossing of strata with a single saddle trajectory corresponds to a flip of the mixed-angulation.

-Following the Ansatz of \cite{BS,KQ2,BMQS}, the above results allow us to relate quadratic differentials and stability conditions.
-Each quadratic differential which is generic (i.e.~without saddle trajectories) gives rise to an S-graph, and crossing of strata with a single saddle trajectory gives rise to a flip.
-The correspondence between simple tilting of hearts and flips of S-graphs allows us to embed the skeleton (exchange graph) of the moduli space of quadratic differentials, into the skeleton of the space of stability conditions.
+We then use the correspondence between simple tilting of hearts and flips of S-graphs from \Cref{introthm:tilt}.iii), which allows to embed the skeleton (exchange graph) of the moduli space of quadratic differentials into the skeleton of the space of stability conditions.
 Using the $\CC$-actions on both spaces, one then extends such an embedding to all quadratic differentials, such that the image consists of connected components.
-This step involves many non-trivial results about surface topology of quadratic differentials, for which we will mostly refer to \cite[App.~B]{BMQS}.
-We however consider a slightly more general setup than loc.~cit.~by allowing boundary singular points, corresponding to quadratic differentials with exponential singularities.
-Our first main result is then the following (see \Cref{thm:app} in the main text).
+This step involves non-trivial results about the surface topology of quadratic differentials, for which we will mostly refer to \cite[\S~4]{BMQS}.
+However, we consider a slightly more general setup than loc.~cit.~by allowing simple and double poles, as well as boundary singular points, corresponding to quadratic differentials with exponential singularities.
+Our main result is then the following (see \Cref{thm:app} in the main text).